 2. Understanding and improving your email campaigns

-Tip 1: The engagement rate
+Tip 1: The click-to-open rate

-Reviewing the engagement rate is vital to analyzing your campaigns.
+Reviewing the click-to-open rate is vital to analyzing your campaigns.
 It is distinct from the open rate - it puts the open and click rates in relative terms to help you understand your content's value to readers.
 For example, if you choose a poor subject line, your email will often remain unopened.
 In this case, the click rate does not reveal the true level of interest in your content because if there are fewer openers there will also be fewer clickers.
-On the other hand, if the engagement rate is high, this means that a lot of the openers became clickers, indicating that the content was interesting.
+On the other hand, if the click-to-open rate is high, this means that a lot of the openers became clickers, indicating that the content was interesting.

 Tip 2: The complaint rate